-EDI DOM attribute to mark a no-sequence EDI group.
-Used in HIPAA rules only to group EDI segments without a trigger segment and without sequence.
-Any EDI segment can be used as a trigger EDI segment.
-Any EDI segment can appear in any sequence withing the EDI group.
+EDI DOM attribute to mark an unordered EDI items group.
+Used to group EDI segments without a trigger segment and in any order.

 EDI DOM attribute to mark a composite EDI data element.

 EDI DOM attribute for EDI code sets of EDI data elements.